 Free and Reduced Meals

-If you believe your household qualifies for free or reduced meals based on the current USDA Income Eligibility Guidelines, please complete the free/reduced application for the 2022-2023 school year (printable paper applications linked below).
+If you believe your household qualifies for free or reduced meals based on the current USDA Income Eligibility Guidelines, please complete the National School Lunch Program (NSLP) application.
+To obtain a form in another language, please visit the USDA Free Free and Reduced application site.

-Notification letters will be mailed once a determination of benefits is completed.
-Please retain this letter for your records.
+Determination letters will be mailed once the application has been processed.
+Please retain the letter for your records.

 For Food Waiver assistance, please call 331.228.6529.